BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

-Let us see now how to "do it right", with a combinatorial access in the register file, so that we really can write the register file and read it in the same cycle, as described in the good books (Patterson, Harris & Harris):
+Let us see now how to "do it right", with a combinatorial access in the register file, so that we really can write the register file and read it in the same cycle, as described in the good books (Patterson & Hennessy, Harris & Harris):

 ```verilog
    reg [31:0] RegisterBank [0:31];